Chandni97/PhishDetect/README.md

 # PhishDetect
 Detecting phishing website using machine learning

 Phishing is a type of attack where an attacker tricks the victim to give up sensitive information such as login credentials by disguising as a trustworthy entity.
 In this application we will try to detect a phishing website using the features that differentiates these domains from the legitimate ones.
-We will create our own dataset, train and test various machine learning models to detect phishing websites in real time.
+We will create our own dataset, train and test various machine learning models using Jupyter Notebooks on IBM Watson studio and deploy the best model to be used by the application for detection.

 Various features that are used to create the dataset are as follows :
 1. Using IP Address - check if URL has an ip address in it